Fewes/CloudNoiseGen/README.md

 Use the <i>perlin</i> and <i>worley</i> variables to set the amount of octaves, periods, brightness and contrast of the Perlin and Worley noise respectively.<br>
 Use the <i>InitializeNoise</i> function to load/generate noise.<br>
 The generated noise is stored in <i>Assets/Resources/CloudNoiseGen/folderName</i> as 2D textures (one for each z-slice).<br>
-If the folder already exists and contains noise with the same resolution, it will be loaded instead of generated (unless you set the mode parameter to ForceGenerate).<br>
+If the folder already exists and contains noise with the same resolution, it will be loaded instead of generated (unless you set the mode parameter to ForceGenerate).
+If the folder already exists but the resolution does not match, it will be discarded and new noise will be generated.<br>
 When generating noise, the asset database is refreshed upon completion.
 This takes a few seconds.
 When generating noise for the first time, texture import settings need to be set.
 This takes a bit longer but only needs to be done once.
 The actual noise generation is near-instant depending on your GPU.

 If you wish to display a preview of the noise before generating the textures, use the <i>GetSlice</i> function.<br>